awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_AudioInputEvent.md

 # AudioInputEvent<a name="API_runtime_AudioInputEvent"></a>

-Represents a chunk of audio sent from the client application to Amazon Lex\.
+Represents a chunk of audio sent from the client application to Amazon Lex V2\.
 The audio is all or part of an utterance from the user\.

-Amazon Lex accumulates audio chunks until it recognizes a natural pause in speech before processing the input\.
+Amazon Lex V2 accumulates audio chunks until it recognizes a natural pause in speech before processing the input\.

 ## Contents<a name="API_runtime_AudioInputEvent_Contents"></a>